vhaghani26/epigenerate/L-Drive/README.md

 ![github](https://github.com/vhaghani26/epigenerate/blob/main/L-Drive/Enter_(yourname)_directory.png)

 Congratulations!
 You've finally connected to the mystical L-Drive!
+You can now use `rsync` in terminal to transfer files to and from the L-drive

 ## Windows